Skip to content

 security remote access

 There may be a delay of up to 10 minutes in record synchronization between DNS servers.
-This may cause you to be unable to access through the DDNS domain name immediately after you have just enabled it or your public IP has changed.
+This may prevent you from accessing through the DDNS domain name immediately after enabling it or when your public IP changes.

-Note: If you use DDNS and VPN Client at the same time, make sure that the option Services From GL.iNet Use VPN is disabled in Global Option of VPN Client.
+Note: If you enable DDNS and VPN Client at the same time, make sure that Services From GL.iNet Use VPN is disabled.
+This feature can be found in the VPN Client Options of the VPN Dashboard.

 Check If DDNS Works